josiechoi/Ryerson_capstone_library_usage/LiteratureReview.md

 ## What do we know about driving forces behind library activities?
 * Here, defined as number of checkouts and may number of renewals
 * Ideally, we can find literature about studies done in the area of public libraries.
 If there is none, a broader scope (which covers all kind of libraries) will be used.
+* In LISTA, the most useful subject term is "LIBRARY circulation analysis".
+At the first glance, it does look like it is more being done in academic libraries

+Bibliography

+Comito, Lauren.
+“DPL, SFPL Offer Innovative Homeless Services.”
+Library Journal, vol. 140, no. 17, Oct.
+2015, pp. 13–16.
+EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=lxh&AN=110530174&site=ehost-live.

+Landgraf, Mary N. “Library Cards for the Homeless.”
+American Libraries, vol. 22, no. 10, Nov.
+1991, p.
+946. EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=lxh&AN=9112233292&site=ehost-live.

+Lilienthal, Stephen M. “The Problem Is Not the Homeless.”
+Library Journal, vol. 136, no. 11, June 2011, pp. 30–34.
+EBSCOhost, search.ebscohost.com/login.aspx?direct=true&db=lxh&AN=61428299&site=ehost-live.